antiguatechlabs/antigua-tech-labs/README.md

 ### Adding New Sections

-1. Create a new component in `/src/app/components`
+1. Create a new component in `/src/components/sections`
-2. Add corresponding data in `/src/app/data` if needed
+2. Add corresponding data in `/src/content/en` and `/src/content/es` if needed
-3. Import and add the component to `src/app/page.tsx`
+3. Import and add the component to `src/app/[lang]/page.tsx`

+### Language Support

+The landing page supports multiple languages through URL-based routing:

+- English: `/en/`
+- Spanish: `/es/`

+The language context automatically detects the language from the URL and loads the appropriate content.
+Users can toggle between languages using the language switcher in the navigation.

 ## Deployment